-Stories that should move - really
+Stories that are meant to move - really

-"Lively Story" is what founder Jasmin Wollesen calls her idea: every book is to be enriched by sounds, videos, images and vibrations on the mobile phone, making it "experienceable".
+Founder Jasmin Wollesen calls her idea "Lively Story": each book is to be enriched by sounds, videos, images and vibrations on the cell phone, making it "tangible".
 The special storytelling of books is intended to encourage young people and children in particular to read.
 But can this work as a start-up?

 Newsletter